From Roscrea to Wellington (via Leeds)- Ingertons in New Zealand

 Thomas was Hingerton in Ireland until he moved to Leeds and was henceforth known as Ingerton.

 Thomas' son Laurence changed his name back and forth from Hingerton to Ingerton .
-Laurence/Lawrence mostly lived in Ireland but did spend a time in the army in England and he used Ingerton on his army records.
+Laurence/Lawrence mostly lived in Ireland but did spend time in the army in England and he used Ingerton on his army records.

 Laurence's children all lived in Ireland and they, and their descendants, all used the surname Hingerton, while their cousins in Leeds and Lancashire used Ingerton.